DarkGuardsman/JsonContentBuilderLib/README.md

 ## JsonContentBuilderLib
 Collection of useful tools and functions for turning JSON data into functional objects.
 The idea of this lib is not to replace existing libs.
 After all it uses GSON which contains some of this functionality already.
 The purpose is to create a simple system for locationing, loading, and processing JSON so that it can be turned into objects.
-Then linking and registering those objects to there respective systems.
+Then linking and registering those objects to their respective systems.

 ##Plan